 Our vision is for the world’s oceans to be teeming with life, and seafood supplies safeguarded for this and future generations.
 The MSC program excludes fisheries and practices which are incompatible with this vision or are not in line with our organisational values.

 We exclude fisheries that use explosives or poisons, or entities convicted of forced and child labour violations.
 Vessels involved in a conviction for shark finning in the past two years are also ineligible for MSC certification.
-Find out how we have strengthened our requirements to ensure shark finning does not take place in MSC certified fisheries.
+Find out how we have strengthened our requirements to ensure shark finning does not take place in MSC certified fisheries

 Changes to our scope criteria

-We have developed new scope criteria that assessors will have to apply before considering a fishery for certification.
+The new version of our Standard includes new scope criteria that assessors will have to apply before considering a fishery for certification.

 Exclusion of vessels convicted of serious crimes